Azure/acs-engine/docs/swarm.md

 ## Deployment

-Here are the steps to deploy a simple DCOS cluster:
+Here are the steps to deploy a simple Swarm cluster:

 1. [install acs-engine](acsengine.md#downloading-and-building-acs-engine)
 2. [generate your ssh key](ssh.md#ssh-key-generation)